nireo/.emacs.d/README.md

 # emacs configuration

-This is quite a minimal emacs configuration with LSP support for C/C++ and Golang.
+This is a emacs configuration with support for C++, Web development, Rust and Golang.

 ## Installation